 On this page you will find information on the details of the application process including special cases such as refugee status and restrictions on student admission as well as information on issues that may arise after admission.
 Please make sure you also read all of the information on the How and when to apply, Scholarships and tuition fees and Information for admitted students -pages.

-You can apply up to three programmes of the University of Turku in the Joint application.
+You can apply up to three (3) programmes of the University of Turku in the joint application.

 It the applicant is a refugee, has status comparable to a refugee or is an asylum seeker, and he or she cannot thus verify his or her previous degree with relevant documentation, the higher education institution may invite the applicant to take an entrance exam or similar.

 The applicant must have a decision by the authorities concerning his or her status (decision on asylum or residence permit on the basis of protection).
-The applicant must submit a copy of the relevant decision by 22 January 2020 to the admission services.
+The applicant must submit a copy of the relevant decision by the end of the application period to the admission services.

 In order to promote patient and client safety as well as the safety of minors, certain restrictions are applied to student admission.
 Such restrictions will pertain to the following fields:

 - social work

 Admission to the above fields requires that the applicants’ state of health and ability to function allow them to complete practical tasks and training related to studies.